Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Details of the QPS algorithm with mid-circuit measurements

 \subsection{\texorpdfstring{$U_{p}$}{Up} gate}

-Measuring the history register at step $m$ collapses the wavefunction of the system such that a particular particle emitted or there was no emission.
-There is still quantum interference between the different fermion *types/flavors*, as measuring $\ket{h}$ does not affect any superpositions within particle states $\ket{p}$.
+Measuring the history register at step $m$ collapses the wavefunction of the system such that a definite emission event (including no emission) occurs with probability one.
+There is still quantum interference between the different fermion types, as measuring $\ket{h}$ does not affect superpositions within particle states $\ket{p}$.

 The selection of which $U_p$ gate to apply is determined dynamically based on the measurement result.
-If the emitting particle is a $\phi$, then apply the following particle update:
+If the emitting particle is a $\phi$, then the particle update shown in \cref{fig:Up_new} is applied.

 If the emitting particle is a fermion, then the particle update consists of entirely classical operations, as $\phi$ and None are not encoded on qubits.
-In our particle history table \cref{tab:particle_history}, we record that emitting particle $j$ remains a fermion, and particle $m$ is a $\phi$.
-The computational cost of the $U_{p}$ gate is reduced to a maximum constant of $2$ CNOTs, compared to $(n_I+m)\log_2\ceil{n_I + m + 1}$ for the original \cite{qps}.
+In this case, a CPU records that particle $m$ is a $\phi$ while the emitting particle remains a fermion.
+A ``particle history table'' like the one shown in \cref{tab:particle_history} is used to store the emission history as described.
+The computational cost of the $U_{p}$ gate is reduced to a constant $2$ CNOTs, compared to $(n_I+m)\log_2\ceil{n_I + m + 1}$ for the original \cite{qps}.